9a. Earth orbits Sun?

 a work of fiction

 P--13 Pluto & Kuiper Belt

 10. Kepler's Laws

 So much about Earth is already familiar that it seems hardly necessary to go into detail--though the global view on the right became available only after the Apollo Moon-landing project.
-It is of course, first and foremost, our home--the only planet in the solar system whose distance from the Sun is "just right"--in what some call "the Goldilocks zone," neither too hot for life nor too cold.
+It is of course, first and foremost, our home--the only planet in the solar system whose distance from the Sun is "just right"--in what some call "the Goldilocks zone," neither too hot nor too cold.

 The division between dry land and water is also an important feature.
 If the solid surface of Earth were level, all of it would be under water (as in the planet of Robert Forward's science-fiction book "Flight of the Dragonfly").
 In fact Earth has continents sticking out above the water, rocky slabs floating on top of deeper layers which slowly shift in a process known as plate tectonics.

 Such shifts and related processes create earthquakes, sudden readjustments of the Earth's crust.
 The shifts rarely exceed a few meters, but they cause elastic waves to propagate throughout the body of the Earth.
 By studying those waves, we know that Earth consists of concentric layers.
 Down to about 35 km (values vary) is the lighter rocky crust, below it to 2890 km the denser mantle, in which several layers are distinguished.
 Below that is the dense, liquid core, believed (from its density) to be mainly iron, and in its middle the solid inner core of radius 1220 km, or maybe more.